GKM sheaves and nonorientable surface group representations: Representation varieties for a punctured surface

 \section{Representation varieties for a punctured surface}

 It will be useful to introduce a larger class of representation varieties than those defined in the introduction.
-Gauge theoretically, they correspond to moduli spaces of flat bundles over a punctured nonorientable surface with prescribed holonomy around the puncture.
+Gauge theoretically, these varieties correspond to moduli spaces of flat bundles over a punctured nonorientable surface with prescribed holonomy around the puncture.

-Let $\Sigma_g$ denote the connected sum of $g+1$\footnote{The index is chosen so that $g$ is the genus of the orientable double cover.} copies of $\R P^2$.
+Let $\Sigma_g$ denote the connected sum of $g+1$ copies\footnote{The index is chosen so that $g$ is the genus of the orientable double cover.} of $\R P^2$.
 By the classification of compact surfaces, every nonorientable compact surface without boundary is isomorphic to $\Sigma_g$ for some $g =0,1,2,...$.
 The fundamental group $\pi_1(\Sigma_g)$ has presentation